Engin-Boot/pong-stage-AleenaSaleem/Stage0/Design/Pong.md

 ## Feature

-  define the properties of pong such as pong Size, pong Speed, pong Colour
+  define the properties of pong such as Size, Speed and Colour

 ## Acceptance Criteria